 Data scientist salaries on the West Coast have typically been buoyed by tech firms in Silicon Valley, but as data science applications have been spreading, including to Wall Street and fintech firms in New York City, as well as growing tech hubs in Boston and Washington, D.C., salaries in the Northeast have been climbing to rival the West Coast.

 Additionally, the salary gap between technology companies and those in other industries is beginning to narrow.
 Although there is still a gap, the delta is smaller this year.
 There are two potential explanations here.
 First is the geographic spreading of firms that fall under the “tech” umbrella away from the coasts.
 The second is the broadening of the tech industry to include areas such as human resources tech, edtech, insurance tech, and healthtech.

 Whereas in previous years data science might have been concentrated at tech giants like Facebook, Apple, Netflix, and Google in Silicon Valley, today “tech” has grown into other areas and might include an education tech startup in Denver, an online deal marketplace in Chicago, or a healthcare tech firm in Austin.
 Also, we’re seeing more legacy corporations in industries such as Retail, CPG, and Industrial competing for talent and getting more aggressive with compensation.
 As such, the significant difference between data science salaries in tech compared to other industries has been flattening.

 Naturally, as the data science field has been evolving so quickly over the past few years, we are expecting more changes on the horizon.
-Download the full study or watch the webinar below to learn more about data science salaries, demographic info, and our hiring market analysis!
+Download the full study or watch our 13-minute RECAP video below to learn more about data science salaries, demographic info, and our hiring market analysis!